Why is this important?

 You can find an adviser at your local Citizens Advice Bureau - where to get advice.

-This section explains all the ways in which you can be forced to pay a debt.
+This section explains all the ways in which you can be legally forced to pay a debt that you owe.

 Some debts have special rules about how a creditor can get the authority very quickly to force you to pay.
 Check if what you owe means the creditor can use one of the fast track procedures below.